python/cpython/Mac/BuildScript/README.rst

 Command Line Tools package or from a full Xcode installation.
 You should use the most recent version of either for the operating system version in use.
-(One notable exception: on macOS 10.6, Snow Leopards, use Xcode 3, not Xcode 4 which was released later in the 10.6 support cycle.)
+(One notable exception: on macOS 10.6, Snow Leopard, use Xcode 3, not Xcode 4 which was released later in the 10.6 support cycle.)

 1. 64-bit, x86_64, for OS X 10.9 (and later)::